All else is confusing

 creature, who was so favored.
 I think one result of

-every new lesson is, "Behold, I am vile!"
+, "Behold, I am vile!"
 "I abhor

 myself, and repent in dust and ashes!"
 I desire